The meeting started at 8.01pm

 County Councillor Simon Walsh

 REPORTS OR CONTRIBUTIONS FROM DISTRICT AND COUNTY COUNCILLORS

-MINUTES OF THE PREVIOUS MEETING held Thursday December 15 2016
+MINUTES OF THE PREVIOUS MEETING HELD Thursday 5 October, 2017

-These were agreed to be an accurate account of the meeting.
+These were agreed to be an accurate account of the meeting and signed

 Not covered elsewhere.
 There were none.

 Flooding – The date for the training of volunteers to map and establish ownership of the water courses in the parish had been set for 9th December and the Village Hall had been booked.
 Mrs McNeill agreed to liaise with Jo Ludlow and six volunteers had been identified

 Base of Fountain – Mr McCarthy and Mrs Scott had met with a contractor who suggested that the brick area could be renovated without taking it up.
 He would quote for pressure washing, grouting and sealing as well as attending to the overgrown surrounding area by trimming and re-turfing.
 Mark Halls had quoted £1950 plus vat to carry out the more substantial re-furbishment originally envisaged.

 Christmas Tree – Mrs Scott and Mrs McNeill had agreed to decorate the tree that Mrs Scott was organising.